oimodeler/oimodeler/docs/source/afewexamples.rst

 Here is an example from the `exampleOimFitterEmcee.py <https://github.com/oimodeler/oimodeler/blob/main/examples/BasicExamples/exampleOimFitterEmcee.py>`_ script showing:

-- The parameters values (and corresponding chi2 as a colorscale) for walkers from a emcee run on a binary model
+- Parameter values (with chi2 color scale) for walkers from an emcee run on a binary model
-- The famous corners plots for the 4 free parameters: x and y positions of the binary, diameter and flux
+- Corner plots for the 4 free parameters: binary’s x and y positions, diameter, and flux

-Again, the data is simulated with `APSRO <https://www.jmmc.fr/english/tools/proposal-preparation/aspro/>`_.
+The data is again simulated using `APSRO <https://www.jmmc.fr/english/tools/proposal-preparation/aspro/>`_.

 .. image:: ../../images/SimpleFitWalkers.png
   :alt: Alternative text